Fundraising & Applications

 Grant Writing Basics: How To Put Your Best Foot Forward with Funders

 Filmmaker, consultant, producer, and arts funding specialist Tracie Holder shares her grant writing expertise with NYFA to help you gain confidence in your fundraising and proposal writing abilities by providing a solid road map to begin the process.

 Individual Giving 101

 If individual giving is not part of your overall fundraising plan, it should be!
-Read on for individual giving insights from Katherine Delaney, Former Development Director, and Kimberly Goodis, Senior Officer of Individual Giving and Special Events.
+Read on for individual giving insights from Katherine Delaney, former Development Director, and Kimberly Goodis, former Senior Officer of Individual Giving and Special Events.